Our Promise

 Panchakarama-Technition-Purusha-Ayurveda

-Kallie Taylor is a yoga instructor and Panchakarma Technician with extensive experience in Hatha and Vinyasa yoga.
+Kallie Taylor is a yoga instructor, Panchakarma Technician and Ayurvedic Health Counselor, with extensive experience in Hatha and Vinyasa yoga.
 As a skilled Panchakarma bodyworker at Purusha, she offers Ayurvedic therapies that support detoxification, nervous system regulation, and emotional healing.
 Kallie has also worked with individuals in addiction recovery, using yoga and Ayurveda as powerful tools for transformation.
 Deeply inspired by nature, the elements, and subtle energy, she integrates Ayurvedic philosophy and sound healing into her practice.

 Tanner Rosenthal, LMT, PKT